putyourlightson/craft-blitz-recommendations/README.md

 # Blitz Recommendations Plugin

-Provides performance recommendations in a utility for Craft CMS 3.
+Adds a utility that provides templating performance recommendations for Craft CMS 3.

 > This plugin is currently in beta.
 Please contribute by reporting any bugs or issues.

 ![Utility](./docs/blitz-recommendations-utility.png)

+## Recommendation Types

-## Eager-Loading Recommendations
+### Eager-Loading Recommendations

 Recommendations for eager-loading sub-elements of relation fields.